rehierl/node-tree-outliner/1-1-1-graph-theory/1-1-semantics.md

 <!-- ======================================================================= -->
-# Semantics of a relation
+# Semantics of a graph

 * without any meaning, a relation is just another set of sequences/tuples
 * the semantics of a relation defines its orientation/direction and meaning